logigearcorp/srs-gondola-website/pages/ContactUs.md

 * Send this email to the registered email address:

   ```
-  Title: Thank You for Contacting Us
+  Title: Thank You for Contacting LogiGear

   Content:
   Hi [Name],